 Young Philanthropists is more than a donation.
 It’s the opportunity to expand your professional network, develop your skills as a leader, and make a lasting impact in the homeless community.
 This annual donation not only opens up new philanthropic doors for you, but also contributes to the success of Carpenter’s mission.

 Who are Young Philanthropists members?
 You’re never too young to start giving.
 Prospective members are in their 20s and 30s with a passion for ending homelessness and giving back to their community.
 Membership is established by making a donation of a minimum of $60 per year to Carpenter’s Shelter, which directly supports our operations and programs.

 How long is my commitment?
 Your commitment is on an annual basis and is renewed through a new contribution every 12 months.

 Is my contribution tax-deductible?
 Your contribution is tax-deductible to the fullest extent of the law.
 Carpenter’s Shelter will provide you with the appropriate documentation for your tax records.

 How can I join?
 If you are ready to become a member of Young Philanthropists, please visit our online donation page.
 You may make your donation of $60 in one payment or you may spread your payments out through monthly or quarterly donations.

 Carpenter’s Shelter relies on the generous in-kind support of the community to ensure that our clients’ most basic needs are met.
-Our supply needs change weekly so please join our email distribution list to learn of our current in-kind needs by contacting our Community Relations Manager, Jamila Smith, by email or phone 703-548-7500 ext.
-213.
+Our supply needs change weekly so please join our email distribution list to learn of our current in-kind needs by contacting our Volunteer Coordinator, Demi Henry, by email or phone 703-548-7500 ext.
+228.

 Please note: Due to limited storage space, Carpenter’s Shelter cannot accept donations of used clothing, household items, televisions, toys, or furniture.